godotengine/godot-docs/classes/class_renderingserver.rst

 :ref:`RID<class_RID>` **canvas_light_occluder_create** **(** **)**

 Creates a light occluder and adds it to the RenderingServer.
 It can be accessed with the RID that is returned.
-This RID will be used in all ``canvas_light_ocluder_*`` RenderingServer functions.
+This RID will be used in all ``canvas_light_occluder_*`` RenderingServer functions.

 Once finished with your RID, you will want to free the RID using the RenderingServer's :ref:`free_rid<class_RenderingServer_method_free_rid>` static method.